raroston/SimMorph/README.md

 6. Heart volume results for each subject are in the directory **"SimMorph/Results/OrganVolumes/"**.
 To replicate these results from scratch:
    - Install the MEMOS extension in 3D Slicer
    - To run MEMOS on baseline and simulated CT data, navigate to the MEMOS module in 3D Slicer and click on the "Batch mode" tab.
-   - Set the directories:
+   - Set the directories (you will need to create the MEMOS output directories):
      - Volume directory: **"SimMorph/Data/[folder]/CT/"** (e.g., "/SimMorph/Data/baseline/CT/")
      - Output directory: **"SimMorph/Data/[folder]/MEMOS/"** (e.g., "/SimMorph/Data/baseline/MEMOS/")
    - Click "Apply"
-   - Repeat this for each set of CT volumes (original baseline CT volumes and simulated CT volumes)
+   - Repeat this for each set of CT volumes (all original baseline CT volumes and simulated CT volumes)
    - Calculate the organ volumes and heart volumes with [save_labelstats.R](https://github.com/raroston/SimMorph/blob/main/Scripts/save_labelstats.R)
    - Calculate the heart volumes with [save_volstats_plot.R](https://github.com/raroston/SimMorph/blob/main/Scripts/save_volstats_plot.R)